You may reach County election staff by emailing email@example.com.

 The next general election will be held on Monday, October 18, 2021, when voters will elect County Council.
 Those elected in 2021 will serve a four-year term.

 County Council consists of 9 members, including a Mayor elected-at-large and 8 ward Councillors who represent 7 wards.
 The Hamlet of Lac La Biche is represented by 2 Councillors.
-Bylaw 12-043 establishes the ward boundaries for the County and these boundaries remain in effect for the 2021 municipal election.
+Order in Council 259/2017 establishes the ward boundaries for the County.
+View maps of the ward boundaries here:

 The Local Authorities Election Act governs municipal elections.
 This Act sets out rules and regulations for candidates, electors, donors and election administrators.
 The Local Authorities Election Act (LAEA) is available from the Alberta Queen’s Printer.